aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 .. _XSF format: http://www.xcrysden.org/doc/XSF.html

-You can download the file in the virtual machine in the current folder, and then import it into AiiDA (using `ASE`_ as the library to import the structure) using the following ``verdi`` command:
+You can download the file in a folder in the virtual machine, and then import it into AiiDA (via the `ASE`_ library) using the following ``verdi`` command, run from a bash shell:

 .. _ASE: https://wiki.fysik.dtu.dk/ase/